FNR regulon

 The fnr (fumarate and nitrate reductase) gene of Escherichia coli encodes a transcriptional activator (FNR) which is required for the expression of a number of genes involved in anaerobic respiratory pathways.
 The FNR (defective in fumarate and nitrate reduction) protein of E. coli is an oxygen – responsive transcriptional regulator required for the switch from aerobic to anaerobic metabolism."Type III mutants, originally frdB, were designated fnr because they were defective in fumarate and nitrate reduction and impaired in their ability to produce gas." - Lambden and Guest, 1976 Journal of General Microbiology 97, 145-160The fnr gene is expressed under both aerobic and anaerobic conditions and is subject to autoregulation and repression by glucose, particularly during anaerobic growth.

 The functional state of FNR is determined by a (rapid) inactivation of FNR by O_{2}, and a slow (constant) reactivation with glutathione as the reducing agent.

 Regulation of FNR by oxygen

 Only if neither O2 nor nitrate are available, fumarate reductase and the fermentative enzymes are synthesized.
 The switch from aerobic to nitrate and fumarate respiration or fermentation corresponds to a progressive decrease in ATP yields.
-This regulation ensures preferential use of electron acceptors with high ATP yields, and is effected by regulators responding to O2, nitrate and fumarate.
+This regulation ensures preferential use of electron acceptors with high ATP yields, and is effected by regulators responding to O_{2}, nitrate and fumarate.